 Cover page: please specify which level the dossier relates to.

 For Ancient Greek/Latin:

-Some examples of suitable material are given below.
+Some examples of suitable material for students undertaking one of the MA in Ancient Visual and Material Culture courses are given below.
 It will be best to try to achieve a cross-section of different types of evidence.
 If you think of other possible examples, do ask to see if they are suitable.